You’re Not Broken

-Self-study,” or svādhyāya in Sanskrit is more than therapizing, or trying to “fix” ourselves.
+Self-study,” or svadhyaya in Sanskrit is not about trying to “fix” ourselves.

 At its core, self-study is a way of being — a bridge between knowing ourselves deeply and remembering our true nature: love, awareness, and pure consciousness.